NVIDIA/VariantWorks/samples/simple_snp_trainer/README.md

 Once the dataset has been generated, the next step is to plug them into the trainer.

-Majory of the trainer is a training pipeline programmed using the the [NeMo](https://nvidia.github.io/NeMo/) API.
+Majory of the trainer is a training pipeline programmed using the [NeMo](https://nvidia.github.io/NeMo/) API.
 The key VariantWorks API highlighted in the trainer is the `HDFPileupDataLoader` class that serves samples and labels to the network during training.

-Details of the script usage can be found in it's help message.
+Details of the script usage can be found in its help message.
 ```
 ./cnn_snp_trainer.py -h
 ```